-Rich is currently planning the London transfer of Apparatus and in pre-production of Blue Devil's next production.
+Rich is currently planning the London transfer of Apparatus and in pre-production of Blue Devil's next production, The Geminus.

 Alex studied film and documentary production at the London College of Communication and has worked on a variety of campaigning films, documentaries, topical comedy shorts and podcasts including the Noemi Weiss’ feature documentary MILK, the hugely popular topical podcast No Pressure to be Funny and a series of films for the Justice Alliance Campaign to save legal aid.

 Alex has also produced large scale comedy fundraising shows and campaigns for NGO’s and charities such as sector Amnesty International, Reprieve, Stop Climate Chaos, War Child and War on Want